0ddbird/OC_Python_P7/README.md

 ## Usage

-### Prerequisites
+### Prerequisite

 - You need to have Rust installed on your computer to build the `knapsack_rs` python dependency.
-You can follow the installation instructions from [https://doc.rust-lang.org(https://doc.rust-lang.org/book/ch01-01-installation.html)
+You can follow the installation instructions from [https://doc.rust-lang.org](https://doc.rust-lang.org/book/ch01-01-installation.html)
 - You need to have Python >= 3.9 installed.

 ### Installation